sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 ### Check build & install with Puppeteer

 In the end you need to deliver a zip file with code to Google to publish on the web store.
-You probably want to know that that distributable "binary" actually installs.
+You probably want to know if the distributable "binary" actually installs.
 You can test this with Puppeteer.
 The below example shows how we build the code and install it as an extension in a Chrome instance.

 When using Jest, be sure to run these test cases sequentially by using the `--runInBand` flag.